Presents information about deployments in a single view. Contains:

 Drilling down to child deployments

-If a deployment has child deployments, the drill-down buttons in the top part of the right pane become active.
+If a deployment has child deployments, the drill-down buttons in the top part of the right pane become visible.
 Clicking them will navigate to a nested page that present the deployments (only environments or services, depending on the button clicked) from the next level in the hierarchy.

 The nested page has only a single Deployments View widget, but it can be customized using the Edit Mode.